 Looking for the coolest things to do in Solvang, California?
 Walk through the charming Old Mission Santa Inés, visit landmarks like the Hans Christian Andersen Museum and Lincourt Vineyards, and explore the local wine scene.
 Learn about history and Danish culture, stroll through the scenic streets, and savor local specialties like Solvang Restaurant’s famous aebleskivers and drinks from The Good Life.
 Whether you’re interested in history, culture, or cuisine, here are the top attractions to visit in Solvang.

-1. Hans Christian Andersen Museum
+1. Visit the Hans Christian Andersen Museum

 If you love fairy tales, the Hans Christian Andersen Museum is a must-visit in Solvang.
 Dedicated to Denmark’s most famous storyteller, this small but charming museum brings his life and works to life.
 Located on the second floor of The Book Loft, it’s packed with first editions, personal letters, and artifacts that offer a glimpse into Andersen’s world.
 From The Little Mermaid to The Ugly Duckling, the exhibits dive into the stories that shaped childhoods around the world.